SUFE-AIFLM-Lab/FinEval/README.md

 ## Usage

 Currently, we have only open-sourced the initial version of FinEval, which includes all the data related to academic knowledge in the field of finance.
 Subsequently, we have developed three additional parts: financial industry knowledge, financial security knowledge, and financial agents.
 However, these three parts of data are not currently open-source.
-If you need to evaluate them, please contact zhang.liwen@shufe.edu.cn to obtain authorization.
+If you need to evaluate them, please contact us to obtain authorization.
 All authorized institutions or individuals will be mentioned in the FinEval documentation.

 The following instructions apply to the initial version of FinEval.
 Authorized individuals or institutions participating in the latest FinEval evaluation can refer to the instructions in the email's accompanying documentation for evaluation purposes.